 - Community Service.
-Students are assigned to a specific location/agency to work for a predetermined number of hours. - Detention.
-Students may receive detention credit before school during AM support, during school in the Academic Support Center, and after school in W114. - Tardy Probation.
+Students are assigned to a specific location/agency to work for a predetermined number of hours. - Tardy Detention.
+Students may receive tardy detention credit before school during AM support, during school in the Academic Study Center (E212), after school in the Homework Center (E212), and at Wildkit Academy (W220). - Tardy Probation.
 May include exclusion from participation and/or attendance at any extracurricular activity/event or field trip that isn't academically required/related. - Expulsion.
 Being removed from school for more than 10 days and may extend for up to two full years from the date of expulsion.
 It is recommended by the Superintendent only for the most serious offenses and determined by the Board of Education. - Extended Detention.
 An assignment to a supervised area on a Monday afternoon (2:15-4:15pm), a Wednesday or Thursday afternoon (3:45-5:45pm), or a Saturday morning (8:30-10:30am).
 You are expected to bring appropriate study assignments with you.
 Failure to serve extended detentions may result in social probation. - Extracurricular Activity Suspension.
 Per the Extracurricular Code of Conduct, students are suspended from practice, rehearsals, contests, and/ or performances.
 In addition to these consequences, students are also subject to school discipline as stated in The Pilot. - Intervention Advisory Team.
-A committee made up of administrators, teachers, counselors, and social workers that reviews serious acts of misbehavior and makes recommendations to the Assistant Superintendent/Principal for possible behavioral interventions. - Parent/Guardian Conference.
+A committee made up of administrators, teachers, counselors, and social workers that reviews serious acts of misbehavior and makes recommendations to the Principal for possible behavioral interventions.

+- Parent/Guardian Conference.
 A conference about behavior with an administrator, parent or guardian, and possibly the student. - Restorative Actions: Any educational or disciplinary measure given in response to a Student's policy violation.
 Restorative actions are meant to encourage self-reflection and to deter future violations.
 Restorative Actions should be connected to the violation, tailored to meet the Respondent's developmental needs, and intended to repair the harm done. - Restricted Study.
-Supervised assignments by ETHS personnel, served during school
+Supervised assignments by ETHS personnel, served during school hours in assigned locations. - Social Probation.
+May last up to 30 days from the date of suspension or upon the completion of an Alternative/ Reduction Program.
+During this period, your student may be excluded from participation in extracurricular activities, athletics, and school-sponsored social activities.
+Additionally, there may be a denial of participation in events such as Prom and/or graduation should improper behavior occur at any time during the school year.
+Your student is entitled to attend school but must leave immediately at the end of the school day.